-A few weeks ago we published a question from Dr. Mitchell Josephs.
+A few weeks ago we published a question from Dr. Mitchell Josephs about throwing a party for his hygienist.
 Just in case you forgot, here is the question:

 Dear Madow Brothers,

 After 21 fantastic years in the practice, my hygienist Susie is retiring.
 She has treated several generations of patients here and everyone loves her.